sumayxahmed/Netflix-Movies-and-TV-Shows-/README.md

 ## Credits

-### Content Sources:
+### Content
+- **ChatGPT**: Supported with code guidance, data exploration ideas, markdown writing, and error troubleshooting
+- **GitHub Copilot**: Assisted with syntax and repetitive code blocks during Python scripting
-- **Dataset**: Netflix Movies and TV Shows Dataset from [Kaggle](https://www.kaggle.com/shivamb/netflix-shows)
+- **Kaggle**: For providing the Netflix Movies and TV Shows dataset
-- **Statistical Methods**: Hypothesis testing methodologies from statistical analysis best practices
-- **Machine Learning Techniques**: Implementation guidance from scikit-learn documentation and best practices

-### Technical Implementation:
-- **Data Cleaning Techniques**: Adapted from pandas documentation and data science best practices
-- **Statistical Testing**: Methodology from academic statistical analysis resources
-- **Dashboard Design**: Power BI visualisation best practices and user experience guidelines

-### Educational Resources:
-- **Code Institute**: Data Analytics program curriculum and project structure guidance
+- **Code Institute**: For the project structure and teamwork framework
-- **Statistical Analysis**: Academic resources for hypothesis testing and validation methodologies
-- **Machine Learning**: Industry best practices for model development and evaluation

 ## Acknowledgements